sirkubax/pyTagVFS/README.md

 ## Project that covers requirements:
 * any file readable by the user can be tagged
 * tags are stored "with the files" (in .tag.* file) - in the same dir that tagged file - when you copy directory, you copy tags
-* tags are generated + tags are stored with the files -> It will work on any mount point, any computer, any "point of mount"
+* tags are generated + tags are stored with the files -> It will work on any mount point, any computer, any "mount path"
-* files can be moved around without losing the previously associated tags (a rebuild-tag option is allowed)
+* files can be moved around without losing the previously associated tags (a rebuild-tag option might be required)
-* copy/rsync will not destory tags
+* copy/rsync of dirs will not destory tags
 * result of "generate-tags" creates local-user-cache database improving performance
 * any or all tag can be "mounted" as folder containing matching files = it generates on-demand dir with symlinks (in future - FUSE)
 * tagging file generates hash(file) to allow tracking filename change (this can be skipped to fasten the program)